Michael F. Ashby: Career and research

 In more recent years he has concentrated on materials and the environment and sustainability, writing award-winning textbooks and pioneering teaching methods to get this complex topic across to engineering students.

 He has been honored by the American Society of Engineering Education by having a teaching prize named after him.

-Ashby has achieved a innovative work in the areas of materials, design, and sustainability as well as in that of pedagogy.
+Ashby has achieved innovative work in the areas of materials, design, and sustainability as well as in that of pedagogy.
 His works on materials are comparable to those of Carrega and Colombié.
 His former doctoral students include Lorna Gibson.